 *For the international field trip, students will be required to pay a field trip fee in addition to the GBLD535 course fee, meals, personal expenses, insurance and airfare.
-The field trip fee for India in September 2020 is $2500 Canadian dollars.
-Fees payable for future international field trips are subject to change.
+The field trip fee for previous trips to India and Ecuador has been approximately $2500 Canadian dollars.
+Fees and future international field trips are subject to change or cancellation.

 Who It’s For

 While both 24-month delivery options allow students to continue to work while completing the program, the 13-month intensive program is better suited for individuals wishing to dedicate their complete attention to their studies or are at least working in a reduced capacity.

 Graduates will be able to apply practical tools and strategies to address issues, challenges, and opportunities related to global leadership including: